Aliases for KCNJ1 Gene

 GeneCards Summary for KCNJ1 Gene

-KCNJ1 (Potassium Channel, Inwardly Rectifying Subfamily J, Member 1) is a Protein Coding gene.
-Diseases associated with KCNJ1 include bartter syndrome, type 2 and antenatal bartter syndrome.
-Among its related pathways are Diuretics Pathway, Pharmacodynamics and Transmission across Chemical Synapses.
-GO annotations related to this gene include phosphatidylinositol-4,5-bisphosphate binding and inward rectifier potassium channel activity.
+KCNJ1 (Potassium Voltage-Gated Channel Subfamily J Member 1) is a Protein Coding gene.
+Diseases associated with KCNJ1 include bartter syndrome, type 2 and bartter disease.
+Among its related pathways are Transmission across Chemical Synapses and Inwardly rectifying K+ channels.
+GO annotations related to this gene include phosphatidylinositol-4,5-bisphosphate binding and ATP-activated inward rectifier potassium channel activity.
 An important paralog of this gene is KCNJ3.

 UniProtKB/Swiss-Prot for KCNJ1 Gene